 Treatments and drugs

-Doctors rely on antibiotic drugs and joint drainage when treating septic arthritis.
+Doctors rely on joint drainage and antibiotic drugs to treat septic arthritis.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.